Bunyaviricetes: Structure

 Bunyavirus morphology is somewhat similar to that of the Paramyxoviridae family; bunyaviruses form enveloped, spherical virions with diameters of 80–120 nm.
-These viruses contain no matrix proteins.
-Instead, the viral surface glycoproteins which form a continuous layer on the virion surface are thought to play a role in the formation of new virions by budding from a cell membrane.
+With the exception of Arenaviruses, these viruses contain no matrix proteins.
+Instead, the viral surface glycoproteins that form a continuous layer on the virion surface are thought to play a role in protection of genetic information.

 Genome

-Bunyaviruses have bi- or tripartite genomes consisting of a large (L) and small(s), or large (L), medium (M), and small (S) RNA segment.
+Bunyaviruses have bi- or tripartite genomes consisting of a large (L) and small (s), or large (L), medium (M), and small (S) RNA segment.
 These RNA segments are single-stranded, and exist in a helical formation within the virion.
 Besides, they exhibit a pseudo-circular structure due to each segment's complementary ends.
 The L segment encodes the RNA-dependent RNA polymerase, necessary for viral RNA replication and mRNA synthesis.
 The M segment encodes the viral glycoproteins, which project from the viral surface and aid the virus in attaching to and entering the host cell.
 The S segment encodes the nucleocapsid protein (N).

 Most bunyaviruses have a negative-sense L and M segment.
 The S segment of the genus Phlebovirus, and both M and S segment of the genus Tospovirus are ambisense.
 Ambisense means that some of the genes on the RNA strand are negative sense and others are positive sense.
 The ambisense S segment codes for the viral nucleoprotein (N) in the negative sense and a nonstructural protein (NSs) in the positive sense.
 The ambisense M segment codes for glycoprotein (GP) in the negative sense and a nonstructural protein (NSm) in the positive sense.

 The total genome size ranges from 10.5 to 22.7 kbp.